Our Research

 Our work combines complementary experimental systems and techniques, including:

-• Infection models using human macrophages (primary cells and THP-1) and bacterial pathogens, including Mycobacterium tuberculosis
+• Infection models using human macrophages (primary cells and THP-1) and bacterial pathogens, including Mtb

 • Genetically tractable eukaryotic model systems (Dictyostelium discoideum)